Jurie Els: Personal life

 In 2005 Els married the high jump world champion Hestrie Cloete.
 Their daughter Chrizette was born in 2006 and their son Jason John in 2008.

 Els was involved in a high profile court case after ex child star singer Robbie Klay in 2008 alleged sexual molestation by Els when Klay was between 11 and 16.
 The allegations first appeared in Beeld in February 2008.
 The Pretoria High Court trying the case found the evidence insufficient, Judge Chris Eksteen stating that Klay was a "very poor witness who misled and deceived the court and had a money motive".
 Klay's claims were dismissed in December 2009 acquitting Els on all charges of sexual molestation.
 Earlier the Supreme Court had ordered a ban on publication of details of the alleged incidents.
 Major media outlets Huisgenoot, You and Media24, defying the court's publication ban, were successfully sued by Els and eventually sanctioned and fined.

 Els went on to release eight more albums/greatest hit compilations after the 2009 court case.
 Klay left South Africa and now lives in Los Angeles.

-Els and his family fled to New Zealand in March 2010 and they now live in Silverdale, Auckland on the North Island.
+Els and his family fled to New Zealand in March 2010 after severe public backlash against him after the court case and they now live in Silverdale, Auckland on the North Island.
 Els retired from the music business in 2016 and now owns a small company (Retro Records) that buys and sells vinyl records.

 Hestrie, his wife, is a store manager at a popular women’s sport wear store in Albany Mall.
 The family owned three properties in the Auckland area and spent a few years developing some land outside the historical village of Puhoi which Els is believed to have bought after a final court case/settlement.